vajira1/AWAN-MD/README.md

 -----------

-`✠ IF YOU WANT MORE ABOUT SILENT-SOBX-MD WHATSAPP BOT :-NEW UPDATED NEW CMDS SO SUBSCRIBE OUR YOUTUBE CHANNEL FOR MORE INFORMATION CLICK THIS BLUE BUTTON 🔳 AND JOIN THE YOUTUBE CHANNEL ✠`
+`✠ IF YOU WANT MORE ABOUT AWAN-MD WHATSAPP BOT :-NEW UPDATED NEW CMDS SO SUBSCRIBE OUR YOUTUBE CHANNEL FOR MORE INFORMATION CLICK THIS BLUE BUTTON 🔳 AND JOIN THE YOUTUBE CHANNEL ✠`

 ----------